home-anthill/api-server/docs/hetzner-install.md

 ## Deploy application

-There are two options:
-- using `helm install`
-- using kubectl to manually deploy all files

-### Helm (extremely recommended)

 1. (optional step) If you want to see all manifests processed by Helm without deploying them, you can run:

 ```bash